 Black pad is a term that usually refers to nickel corrosion on electroless nickel and gold immersion (ENIG) surface finishes on PCBs.
 The defect is not seen as part of normal QC procedures as the immersion gold masks the appearance of the nickel under the gold.

-Black pad represents the corrosion and oxidation of the electroless nickel, which primarily initiates at the nickel nodule boundaries and then spreads as the corrosion increases.
-As the deposited gold thickness increases, more oxidation of the nickel is possible.
-With proper process control, black nickel occurrence is rare.
-This particular issue results in reduced solderability and weakly formed joints.
-When those joints come under pressure, they break easily and leave behind exposed corroded nickel, hence the “black pad” name.
+Black pad represents the corrosion and oxidation of the electroless nickel, which primarily begins at the nickel nodule boundaries and then spreads as the corrosion increases.
+As the deposited gold thickness increases, the oxidation of nickel may increase.
+This particular issue results in reduced solderability and weakly formed solder joints.
+When those joints come under pressure, they break easily and leave exposed corroded nickel behind, hence known as black pad.

-What really causes black pad?
+What causes black pad?

 There are several possible causes of black pad:

 The reflows and repairs of the ENIG process increase the amount of phosphorus and ultimately weaken the board.
 As nickel dissolves, phosphorus remains behind.
 Overall, a high percentage of phosphorus is correlated with black pad errors.

 When gold is deposited during the ENIG process, it relies on a corrosion reaction to place itself (the gold) on the nickel substrate.
 Aggressive gold baths, as well as high gold thickness, can increase the corrosion to a level approaching black pad.
 It is generally accepted to keep the gold thickness to 2-4 μin, as per the IPC-4552 ENIG specification.